microsoft/DataConnectors/testframework/tests/PQSDKTestSuites.md

   Take the output from the above command and replace the Username and Password values with correct credentials and save  it as json file (Ex: contoso_cred.json).

 - Then, use this `set-credential` command store credentials that will be used by the `compare` commands to run the tests.
 Using the existing powershell window, set the credentials for your extension using the json credential file generated in the previous step.
-Refer the [set-credential](https://dev.azure.com/powerbi/Power%20Query/_git/PowerQuerySdkTools?path=/Tools/PQTest/pqtest.md&_a=preview&version=GBmain&anchor=set-credential) section in pqtest.md file on the usage to set up the credentials for your connector.
+Refer the [PQTest docs](https://learn.microsoft.com/power-query/powerquery-sdktools/pqtest-overview) to learn more about the usage of `credential-template` and `set-credential` to set up the credentials for your connector.

   ```
   Get-Content "<Replace with path to the json credential file>" | & $PQTestExe set-credential -e "$Extension" -q "<Replace with the path to any parameter query file>